slviajero/tinybasic/README.md

 ## Files in this archive

 Basic1: The 1.x version of the interpreter.
-This version is no longer supported.
+This version is stable but will not be developed further.
 I do bugfixes now and then.

 Files of the 1.x versions
 - basic.c is the program source